Padraic Breslin: Life in Russia

 Becoming increasingly disillusioned with the Stalinist regime, Breslin voiced this to his friends, family and even casual acquaintances.
-His wife was under pressure from her superiors about her marriage to a foreign national who presented a possible security risk, Breslin became a USSR citizen in 1936.
-At the time, his first marriage was failing and ended in divorce, he met and married Maighréad Nic Mhaicín the same year.
+Because his wife was under pressure from her superiors about her marriage to a foreign national who presented a possible security risk, Breslin became a USSR citizen in 1936.

+At the time, his first marriage was failing and ended in divorce.
+He met and married Maighréad Nic Mhaicín the same year.
 She was an Irish translator working in Moscow.
 She returned to Ireland to give birth to their daughter in June 1938, and Breslin attempted to follow them.
 She was refused re-entry into the USSR, and he was denied a visa to leave despite his attempts to revoke his USSR citizenship.
 He attempted to reclaim his Irish citizenship but this was denied by Éamon de Valera's department of external affairs, citing the Citizenship Act of 1935.

 His first wife was arrested and imprisoned in 1938, so Breslin shared the care of their children with her parents.
 He was then arrested in December 1940, accused of being a foreign agent.
-He was interrogated 60 times while in custody, and while no proof of espionage was found, he did admit of anti-Soviet statements and beliefs under interrogation.
-In September 1941 he was sentenced to 8 years detention for "counter-revolutionary agitation".
-He was imprisoned in Moscow's Butyrka prison for 6 months before his transportation to Chistopol prison, Tatarstan.
+He was interrogated 60 times while in custody and, while no proof of espionage was found, he did admit anti-Soviet statements and beliefs under interrogation.
+In September 1941 he was sentenced to eight years detention for "counter-revolutionary agitation".

+He was imprisoned in Moscow's Butyrka prison for six months before his transportation to Chistopol prison, Tatarstan.
 His health already failing, he was transferred to Volgolag corrective labour camp, near Kazan.
-He died 3 days after his arrival in June 1942.
+He died three days after his arrival in June 1942.
 The official cause of death was given as heart failure caused by tuberculosis, though it is possible that he was shot.

 His first wife was released and reunited with their children in 1946, and resumed her work for the secret service.
 Irina Patrickovna Breslina (born 1934), their daughter, worked as a botanist in St Petersburg, and their son Genrikh Patrikeyevich Kreizer (1937–2002) worked in Pushchino as a biological mathematician.
 Breslin's daughter with Nic Mhaicín, Mairéad Breslin Kelly, became a Dublin tour guide.
 The half-siblings were reunited in 1993 after a long search aided by The Irish Times Moscow correspondent, Seamus Martin.

 On 26 February 1991, Breslin was posthumously rehabilitated of any crime by the Russian government.
 A documentary about Breslin and the reunification of his children, Amongst Wolves - Stalin's Irish Victim, was aired on RTÉ on 26 February 2001.